-Two pieces of recent COVID-19 legislation provide several generous tax incentives for employers through the payroll tax system.
+Recent COVID-19 legislation provides several generous tax incentives for employers through the payroll tax system.
 This alert provides a detailed analysis of each of these incentives, including illustrative examples and a comparative summary table for easy reference.

-The tax incentives discussed in this article are all newly-enacted, and limited guidance exists.
-The discussion here is based on our interpretation of the statute and the limited guidance issued by the IRS only through the date of the publication listed above.
+The tax incentives discussed in this article were all newly-enacted in 2020 and interpretational guidance continues to evolve.
+The discussion here is based on our interpretation of the applicable statutory text and the limited guidance issued through the date of the publication listed above.
 Much of the guidance issued by the IRS is non-authoritative and is subject to change in the future.
 Employers should consult their tax advisors before taking advantage of any of these incentives.

-Two pieces of recent legislation provide several tax incentives for employers through the payroll tax system.
+Two main pieces of legislation from 2020 provide several tax incentives for employers through the payroll tax system.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020, and supplemented the Families First Coronavirus Response Act (FFCRA), signed into law on March 18, 2020.
 See our analysis of the CARES Act and the FFCRA, as well as on-demand webinars on the CARES Act and FFCRA.
+The programs included in those bills were then significantly modified at the end of 2020 by the Consolidated Appropriations Act, 2021 (CAA).
+See our analysis of the CAA and a new webinar on what those changes mean for the employee retention credit.
+In addition, a new employee payroll tax deferral program was implemented through IRS guidance based on an executive order.

-- Employer payroll tax deferrals: Deferral of an unlimited amount of employer Social Security taxes to the end of 2021 and 2022.
+- Employer payroll tax deferrals: Employers were eligible to defer an unlimited amount of employer Social Security taxes on wages paid between March 12, 2020 and December 31, 2020.
+The deferred taxes will be paid in two equal installments at the end of 2021 and 2022.

-- Payroll credit for required sick leave: A refundable payroll tax credit equal to any payments of the new required sick leave.
+- Payroll credit for required sick leave: A refundable payroll tax credit is available in an amount equal to any payments of the new required sick leave.
+The sick leave mandate only applied to 2020, but the credit extends into 2021 on a limited basis.

-- Payroll credit for required family leave: A refundable payroll tax credit equal to any payments of the new required family leave.
+- Payroll credit for required family leave: A refundable payroll tax credit is also available in an amount equal to any payments of the new required family leave.
+The paid family leave mandate similarly expired at the end of 2020, but the credit extends into 2021 on a limited basis.

-Each of these incentives provide opportunities for employers to obtain immediate access to cash.
-When immediate access is not available, employers are permitted to request refunds that the IRS has indicated it will process within two weeks.
+Four of these incentives provide opportunities for employers to obtain immediate access to cash.
+When immediate access is not available, employers are permitted to request payroll tax refunds.
 The CARES Act also created a new Payroll Protection Program (PPP), administered by the Small Business Administration, to provide loans to businesses with less than 500 employees.
+That program has been modified through subsequent legislation, including the creation of second draw loans pursuant to the CAA.

 To navigate to a specific section, click the link below.
 Keep reading normally for the full alert.

 The CARES Act created a new employee retention credit to incentivize employers to continue paying employees adversely impacted by the COVID-19 outbreak.
-The credit is available to eligible entities and is equal to 50% of up to $10,000 of qualified wages per eligible employee paid after March 12, 2020, through Dec.
+This program was modified and expanded by the CAA with some of those changes having retroactive effect into 2020.
+The 2020 credit is available to eligible entities and is equal to 50% of up to $10,000 of qualified wages per eligible employee paid after March 12, 2020, through Dec.
 31, 2020.
+The 2021 credit is available to eligible entities during the first two quarters of 2021 and is equal to 70% of up to $10,000 of qualified wages per employee per quarter.
+Thus, the maximum credit per employee is $5,000 in 2020 and $14,000 in 2021.

 Entities eligible for the retention credit

-Only those entities which are either (1) carrying on a trade or business during 2020 or (2) a Section 501(c) organization are entitled to the credit.
+Entities which are either (1) carrying on a trade or business during 2020 or (2) a Section 501(c) organization are potentially entitled to the credit.
+For 2021, governmental entities are also potentially eligible if they (1) are a college or university or (2) provide medical or hospital care.
 In addition, the eligible entity must be economically affected by the COVID-19 pandemic, which can be demonstrated in one of two ways:

 - The entity’s operations must be fully or partially suspended as a result of a government order that imposes limitations upon travel, commerce, or group meetings due to the COVID-19 pandemic.